Noongar language: Language through the arts

 Singer-songwriter Gina Williams has promoted the use of the language through song, including lullabies for children and a translation of the song "Moon River".

 An adaption and translation of the Shakespearean tragedy Macbeth into Noongar was performed at the 2020 Perth Festival.
 The play, named Hecate, is produced by Yirra Yaakin Theatre Company with Bell Shakespeare, and performed by an all-Noongar cast.
 The play took years to translate, and has sparked wider interest in reviving the language.

+On July 2022, rock band King Gizzard & the Lizard Wizard released a special edition of their album Butterfly 3000 with all its 10 songs translated into Noongar by Merinda Hansen and Lois Spehn-Jackson; all proceedings of this edition are donated to the Langford Aboriginal Association.

+Mobile apps

+Several mobile apps have been created that use Noongar language, both written and spoken.
+These include a plant identification app, dictionary, and cultural information.

 Phonology

 The following are the sounds in the Noongar language: